Updated: May 24th, 2019

 The working is pretty much the same for all these plans.
 When a device cracks, you inform the folks from whom you purchased the warranty and then they send over a technician to fix the damaged device.
 You will pay a service call charge each time you raise an issue.
 And, you can’t report multiple issues in a single call.

-Before we go into all that, we have to tell you that the Homeowner’s insurance is something that is not included in this article.
+Before we go into all that, we have to tell you that the Household item insurance is something that is not included in this article.
 It is an entirely different plan and if you wish, you can read about the differences between Homeowner’s insurance and Home warranty.

 Let’s begin with the list

 We bet that you have definitely heard about this one!
 This is also the most widely used plan.
-The Home Warranty also called as the Appliance Warranty/ Appliance protection plans ( it is known by quite a number of names, would take sometime to list them all out) is a service contract that agrees to offer discounted repairs and replacements of your household appliances.
+The Household Warranty also called as the Appliance Warranty/ Appliance protection plans ( it is known by quite a number of names, would take some time to list them all out) is a service contract that agrees to offer discounted repairs and replacements of your household appliances.
+This is also known as a household appliance warranty.

 This plan is ideally suited for customers whose appliances are over 4 years.
 Appliance protection plan covers damages that result due to regular wear and tear, so if you have brand new devices, chances are that you won’t need frequent repairs.

-If you think that this is the ideal plan for you, we suggest that you read more about Home Warranty before you make a move.
+If you think that this is the ideal plan for you, we suggest that you read more about Household Warranty before you make a move.

 This too is a familiar name.
 It is the kind of warranty that the appliance’s manufacturer provides for a limited period of time.
 Meaning that when you purchase a brand new appliance, the manufacturer’s warranty agrees to repair/ replace your device if something happens to it during the stated warranty period.
 The time frame changes from manufacturer to manufacturer.
 The average is often 1 year.